srcmake/cpp-stl-algorithms/README.md

 Copy the elements from one range into another, starting from the back elements and going to the front.

 * Pass in an iterator to the beginning of the first range, an iterator to the end of the first range, and an iterator to the end of the copy range.
-* Returns an iterator to the element after the last one we wrote to in the copy range (which is the beginning of the copy range).
+* Returns an iterator to the last element we wrote to in the copy range (which is the beginning of the copy range).

 ```
 std::vector<int> v1{ 1, 2, 3, 4 };
 std::vector<int> v2(4);

 std::vector<int>::iterator it = std::copy_backward(v1.begin(), v1.end(), v2.end());
-// Points to the 1 in v2.

 // v2 is { 1 2 3 4 }
+// "it" points to the 1 in v2.
 ```

 ---